zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 `ISSM 2016 Download`_ and install it into your system.

 Finally, configure your environment variables for the ISSM 2016 toolchain.
-For example, using the installation path for ISSM as:
+For example, using the default installation path for ISSM:
-:file:`/c/IntelSWTools/ISSM_2016`
+:file:`C:/IntelSWTools/ISSM_2016`

 .. code-block:: console

     export ZEPHYR_GCC_VARIANT=issm
-    export ISSM_INSTALLATION_PATH=/c/IntelSWTools/ISSM_2016
+    export ISSM_INSTALLATION_PATH=C:/IntelSWTools/ISSM_2016

-.. note:: The format of the location for the toolchain installation directory (e.g. :envvar:`ISSM_INSTALLATION_PATH`) must be in the linux format.
-E.g.
+.. note:: The format of the location for the ISSM installation directory (e.g. :envvar:`ISSM_INSTALLATION_PATH`) must be in the windows format.
-   :file:`C:\toolchain` would be written as :file:`/c/toolchain/`.

 .. _GIT Download: https://git-scm.com/download/win
 .. _Python Download: https://www.python.org/downloads/